alvarognnzz/aftx/README.md

 ## Roadmap

+- [ ] Make possible to create new pages
 - [ ] Add support to more types of subtitles (h1-h6)
 - [ ] Integrate images
 - [ ] Include ordered lists